ckeditor/ckeditor5/docs/updating/updating.md

 ### Example

-Let's imagine that we use the editor version 30.0.0 and we want to update it to version 31.0.0.
+Imagine that you use the editor version 30.0.0 and you want to update it to version 31.0.0.

-The first step is to identify changes introduced with the 31.0.0 version, so we navigate to the [changelog section for version 31.0.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#3100-2021-10-25).
+The first step is to identify changes introduced with the 31.0.0 version, so you navigate to the [changelog section for version 31.0.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#3100-2021-10-25).
 The release introduced one major breaking change:

 {@img assets/img/updating-changelog.png 778 Breaking change in the changelog.}

-The change affects the {@link features/html-embed HTML embed feature}, so if we used this feature's API in our project, it should be reviewed.
-Fortunately, our {@link updating/migration-to-31#migration-to-ckeditor-5-v3100 migration guide for version 31.0.0} explains what should be updated in our code!
+The change affects the {@link features/html-embed HTML embed feature}, so if you used this feature's API in your project, it should be reviewed.
+Fortunately, the {@link updating/migration-to-31#migration-to-ckeditor-5-v3100 migration guide for version 31.0.0} explains what should be updated in your code!

 <info-box>
 	It is recommended to update regularly.
 Sometimes, however, it could happen that you skip a few releases and need to update to a non-adjacent version.
 In such a case, remember to verify the changelog and migration guides for **all** missing versions, not only the one you are updating to.
 </info-box>

-When we already know what has changed and which parts of our custom code need to be adjusted, it is time to make the update.
-If you use a predefined build hosted on CDN or downloaded ZIP package, you can simply visit our [CKEditor 5 download section](https://ckeditor.com/ckeditor-5/download/) and get the latest version.
-However, the most common way for installing CKEditor 5 is using `npm` packages.
+When you already know what has changed and which parts of your custom code need to be adjusted, it is time to make the update.
+If you use a predefined build hosted on CDN or a downloaded ZIP package, you can simply visit the [CKEditor 5 download section](https://ckeditor.com/ckeditor-5/download/) and get the latest version.
+However, the most common way for installing CKEditor 5 is using npm packages.

 The example `package.json` file with the editor version 30.0.0 looks as below: